What is a Cloud Database?

 What are the types of cloud database?

-The latest market reports indicate that the US cloud database and DBaaS markets are expected to rise significantly by 2026.
-The growing demand for automated cloud database management comes from sectors such as BFSI and healthcare – and the secure, sophisticated technological IT infrastructure existing in the country.
+The latest market reports indicate that the U.S. Cloud database and DBaaS markets are expected to rise significantly through 2026.
+The growing demand for automated cloud database management comes from sectors such as BFSI and healthcare—and the secure, sophisticated technological IT infrastructure existing in the country.

-Yet there are still just two models for cloud database deployment that dominate the market: independent and database as a service (DBaaS).
+Yet there are still just two models for cloud database deployment that dominate the market: independent and Database as a Service.

 An independent database is one which a user directly runs themselves via a virtual machine image located on the cloud.
-This is the model of choice for organisations that have a robust IT staff with the bandwidth to maintain the underlying infrastructure, data integrity and security.
+This is the model of choice for organizations that have a robust IT staff with the bandwidth to maintain the underlying infrastructure, data integrity, and security.
 Running your own cloud database allows you to reduce operational costs while still maintaining complete control of managing the data.